prometheus-community/windows_exporter/docs/collector.registry.md

 automatically.
 See [Metric naming](#metric-naming) for the exact rules and examples.

+The combination of metric name and labels must be unique across all configured keys and values.
+Two values may deliberately share a `metric` name when their labels differ (a common way to aggregate the same measurement from several keys).
+A true duplicate — the same name *and* identical labels — is dropped and logged at scrape time.

+##### help

+The metric `# HELP` text.
+Optional — if omitted, it defaults to `windows_exporter: custom registry metric`.

 ##### type

 The metric type.
 The value can be `gauge` or `counter`.
 If not specified, it